-- i.
-License-exempt center-based CCDF providers

-- ii.
-License-exempt family child care (FCC) CCDF providers

-- iii.
-License-exempt non-CCDF providers

-- iv.
-Relative CCDF child care providers
+- [x] i.
+License-exempt center-based CCDF providers - [] ii.
+License-exempt family child care (FCC) CCDF providers - [x] iii.
+License-exempt non-CCDF providers - [] iv.
+Relative CCDF child care providers - [] v.

-- v.
 Other.

-- Describe

-c) Identify what informational elements, if any, are available in the searchable results.
+Describe: - c.
+Identify what informational elements, if any, are available in the searchable results.
 Note: Quality information (if available) and monitoring results are required on the website but are not required to be a part of the search results.
+Check the box when information is provided.